 Mr. Molo was cited by the Supreme Court for his “expertise, competence and invaluable service” and, was chosen as a Member of the High Court’s Expert Panel on the Revised Rules of Civil Procedure.
 He has been recognized several times as one of the Top 100 Lawyers of the Philippines by Asia Business Journal – initially listed at 36 years old, he was the youngest at that time.
 He regularly speaks in conferences and, has upon invitation of the government, conducted training seminars for frontline agencies and new regulators.
 In 2015, the Philippine Judicial Academy (PHILJA) invited him to join its Curriculum Review Focus Group.

 Mr. Molo is a Founder and, former Director of the Angara Centre, a privately-funded think-tank composed of international scholars that has brought to the Philippines Nobel-prize winning professors and experts to speak on matters affecting the national interest.

-He has chaired the Editorial Board of the Integrated Bar of the Philippines’ Law Journal and was a member of the Editorial Board of the Harvard Asia Pacific Review.
+He Chairs the Constitutional Law Committee of the Philippine Bar Association and is a Past President of the Harvard Law School Association of the Philippines.
+He sat as the Editor-in-Chief of the Integrated Bar of the Philippines’ Law Journal and was a member of the Editorial Board of the Harvard Asia Pacific Review.